Introducing HxGN MineProtect VIS

 Select your preferred language from the list below.
 We will show you content in your preferred language when available, otherwise we will show English.

 Ensure a safe working environment by taking appropriate corrective action based on data analytics from critical safety events.
 Analyze and compare information, such as locations, equipment, operators and frequency of events.

 Analyze VIS events, including Brake Assist, Ramp Assist, Tailgating Project, Speed Assist, Asset Protect, Launch Assist and Pre-emptive Override.

 Mines are balancing increasing demands for productivity while trying to protect their employees and equipment.
 Vehicle collisions continue to cause equipment damage, injuries – even fatalities.

 HxGN MineProtect Collision Avoidance System (CAS) and HxGN MineProtect Vehicle Intervention System (VIS) addresses this by automatically recognizing hazardous conditions.
 VIS takes control of a vehicle when an operator fails to respond to a CAS alert in certain situations.
 If an imminent collision is detected, VIS cuts vehicle propulsion, applies the retarder, or activates the service brakes.

-HxGN MineEnterprise VIS Analytics allows mines to analyze data from VIS events, including:
+HxGN Autonomous Mining VIS Analytics allows mines to analyze data from VIS events, including:

 Using this data, mines can take appropriate corrective action to ensure a safe working environment.
-VIS Analytics builds on the functionality of the integration of CAS with MineEnterprise.
-VIS data is reconciled and consolidated with related data in MineEnterprise.
-You can analyze and compare information such as locations, equipment, operators, and frequency of events.
+VIS data is reconciled and consolidated with related data so you can analyze and compare information such as locations, equipment, operators, and frequency of events.

 Color-coded icons make it easy to visualize where VIS events are occurring.
 Equipment, date and time are now organized into VIS events.
 Plus, you can filter and search events.
 This can help identify trends that may be occurring with operators.